pauliceia/vgiws/doc/api/layer.md

     - #id (mandatory): the id of the resource that is a positive integer not null (e.g. 1, 2, 3, ...).
 - Examples:
      - Delete a resource by id: ```DELETE http://localhost:8888/api/layer/7```
+- Send (in Body):
-- Send:
+- Send (in Header):
+    - Send an "Authorization" header with a valid Token.
 - Response:
 - Error codes:
     - 400 (Bad Request): Invalid parameter.
-    - 403 (Forbidden): It is necessary a user logged in to access this URL.
+    - 403 (Forbidden): It is necessary an Authorization header valid.
     - 403 (Forbidden): The owner of the layer is the unique who can delete the layer.
     - 404 (Not Found): Not found any resource.
     - 500 (Internal Server Error): Problem when delete a resource.
 Please, contact the administrator.